 But you might be having trouble getting your presentation sized properly and, ultimately, printing it out.
 Our guide below will show you a few different settings to adjust so that the printed legal-sized Powerpoint presentation looks as good on paper as it does on your screen.

-How to Set the Slide Size to Legal Dimensions in Powerpoint 2013
+How to Set the Slide Size to Legal Dimensions in Powerpoint 2013 (Guide with Pictures)

 The steps in this article are going to change the dimensions of your slides to be the same dimensions as legal paper.
 You will then be able to adjust the print size of the presentation to print those slides, if necessary, on legal paper without any weird formatting issues that might otherwise arise.